hanes1233/Find-your-hat/README.md

 ## How to use

-1.Start game in terminal with node main.js
+1. Start game in terminal with node main.js
-2.Choose difficulty level (easy/medium/hard)
+2. Choose difficulty level (easy/medium/hard)
-3.Play game using A/W/S/D for movement, avoidion holes (0) and collisions 4.Find you hat(get player to ^ element and win the game
+3. Play game using A/W/S/D for movement, avoidion holes (0) and collisions
+4. Find you hat(get player to ^ element and win the game

 ## Technologies